Monmouth Comprehensive School: Outside the classroom

 The school runs the Monmouth Comprehensive School Boat Club which is affiliated to British Rowing (boat code MOC).
 It is the only fully comprehensive school rowing club in England and Wales.
 Many students compete in national championships with some gaining international recognition.
 At the British Rowing Championships, the women's J16 single scull won the national title in 2013 featuring Rio Chandler and the Open J16 quad scull crew won the national title in 2017.

-Clubs include equine academy, fencing, cookery and many more.

 The Eco-Schools Committee is an established forum for environmental issues in Monmouth.
 Activities that were undertaken included a paper mountain to raise awareness about the school's paper use, an ecotree, and a logo competition.